‘Bridgegate’ defendant wants to be freed during appeal

 TRENTON, N.J.
-(AP) - Convicted “Bridgegate” defendant Bill Baroni wants to be released from jail following the Supreme Court’s decision to hear an appeal involving himself and Bridget Kelly.
+(AP) - A former aide to former Gov. Chris Christie wants to be released from prison following a major development in the George Washington Bridge lane-closing case.

-Baroni’s lawyer filed a motion Monday that seeks to have him released on bail.
-He started serving an 18-month sentence in February.
+Bill Baroni’s lawyer filed a motion Monday seeking to have him released on bail.
+The U.S. Supreme Court agreed Friday to hear an appeal in the fall.

-The justices said Friday they would hear a case in the fall involving Kelly and Baroni.
+The case involved Baroni, who was deputy executive director of the Port Authority of New York and New Jersey, and Christie’s former deputy chief of staff, Bridget Kelly.

 They were convicted in 2016 of fraud and civil rights violations for realigning the lanes to the George Washington Bridge without telling local officials.
 The realignment was done to punish Fort Lee’s Democratic mayor for not endorsing Republican Gov. Chris Christie.

 An appeals court threw out their civil rights convictions last fall but upheld the fraud counts.